Animals & Exhibits

 This summer has seen rising temperatures, both on land and in the water.
 The rising temperature of the ocean’s waters can be damaging to many species, including coral reefs.
-Rising water temperatures can lead to coral bleaching – the process where corals are stressed by changes in their environment and expel the symbiotic algae living in their tissues, causing them to turn completely white.
+Rising water temperatures can also lead to coral bleaching (the process where corals are stressed by changes in their environment and expel the symbiotic algae living in their tissues, causing them to turn completely white).
 Corals rely on these symbiotic algae for nutrition, without them they are exposed to disease and death.

-Georgia Aquarium has also joined a major undertaking by zoos and aquariums across the nation, the Association of Zoos and Aquariums’ Florida Reef Tract Rescue Project in 2018.
-This project comprises select facilities who are working with federal and state agencies to save stony coral tissue loss disease susceptible corals species along the Florida Reef Tract.
-Since March of 2019, and to date, nearly 2000 corals directly from the ocean have been placed in 19 facilities managed by AZA-accredited institutions in 12 states – including Georgia Aquarium.
-As a part of this project, Aquarium staff have been involved in rescuing and housing coral with the goal of reintroducing these species back into the ocean to repopulate the reefs that have been devastated by disease and coral bleaching.
-It may be quite some time until the ocean is healthy enough to support these corals, but the Aquarium is dedicated to their care for as long as it takes.
+This project is a major undertaking by zoos and aquariums across the nation.
+Select facilities are working with federal and state agencies to save susceptible coral species along the Florida Reef Tract.
+Since March 2019, nearly 2000 corals have been placed in 19 facilities managed by AZA-accredited institutions across 12 states – including Georgia Aquarium.
+As a part of this project, Aquarium staff have been involved in rescuing and housing coral to reintroduce back into the ocean and repopulate the reefs that have been devastated by disease and coral bleaching.
+It may be quite some time until the ocean is healthy enough to support these corals, but the Aquarium is dedicated to their care until that time.

 Coral reefs play a huge role in our ocean’s ecosystem, supporting nearly 25% of all marine life.
-Coral reefs also protect our coastlines from storms and erosion, provide jobs for local communities, and support fishing industries around the world.
-Georgia Aquarium is dedicated to the conservation of coral – by caring for them in Atlanta, assisting organizations in Florida, and even propagating existing coral from our exhibits to learn from them and continue to understand ways to protect these incredible animals.
+Coral reefs also protect our coastlines from storms and erosion, provide jobs for local communities, and support global fishing industries.
+Georgia Aquarium is undoubtedly dedicated to the conservation of coral.
+By caring for them in Atlanta, assisting organizations in Florida, and propagating existing coral from our exhibits to learn from them we continue to understand ways to protect these incredible animals.

 Want to get involved?
 There are a few things you can do to help save our ocean’s coral: